 Geographic Information System (GIS) Services

-Find a self-guided GIS course or tutorial, get instructions for downloading ArcGIS software, and more.
+Find a self-guided GIS course or tutorial, get instructions for downloading ArcGIS software, find links to useful data portals, and more.

-Request an ArcGIS account, a course-integrated introduction to ArcGIS, instructional support for your geospatial needs on campus and while conducting field work.
+Request a consultation, a course-integrated introduction to ArcGIS, instructional support for your geospatial projects on campus and while conducting field work.